sassoftware/saspy/saspy/doc/source/install.rst

     pip install git+https://git@github.com/sassoftware/saspy.git@branchname

-To use this module after installation, you need to edit the sascfg.py file to configure it to be able to connect and start a SAS session.
-Note, you should actually copy sascfg.py to sascfg_personal.py and edit sascfg_personal.py.
+To use this module after installation, you need to copy the example sascfg.py file to a sascfg_personal.py and edit sascfg_personal.py per the instructions in the next section.
-This way your edit's won't be overridden if a new sascfg.py is pulled.
-Follow the instructions in the next section.

 * If you run into any problems, see :doc:`troubleshooting`.
 * If you have questions, open an issue at https://github.com/sassoftware/saspy/issues.